CHIEF of POLICE & Command Staff

 Valarie graduated from Northeast Louisiana University with a BA in Accounting in 1979 and from City University in 1998 with a Masters of Public Administration.
 She has been a Certified Public Accountant in the State of Washington since 1985 and is a current member of the Washington State Society of Certified Public Accountants.
 Valarie is an alumnus of City of Seattle’s Advanced Management Program and a 2010 graduate of the Senior Management Institute for Police at Boston University.

-Assistant Chief Mike Sanford commands the Professional Standards Bureau.
+Assistant Chief Paul McDonagh commands the Homeland Security Bureau.